toddulus/WhereIs-API-JSON-Client/README.md

 A Java client for WhereIs API v2

-To use, make sure you are registered to use Whereis API 2, and have a valid token and passowrd.
+To use, make sure you are registered to use Whereis API 2, and have a valid token and password.
 Go do that now, while I wait here.

 Oh, you're back?
 Good, let's continue.
 Here's how you use it: